YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 Note that these details are not present in the technical report.
 Probably these are considered as commonly known tricks.
 But sometimes the details of the masking process can have critical effects on the results (we know this from the work on [medical time series](https://arxiv.org/abs/1703.07771)).

-#### Argmax layer with masking
+We have also created an [Argmax layer](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/Argmax.py) that supports masking.
+It makes sure we don't predict a word that doesn't belong to the sentence.
+We used argmax only in [predict.py](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/predict.py#L36) to run on development data.

 # TODO very unneccessary part

-[This layer](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/Argmax.py) is used when making predictions.
-It needs to support masking after a softmax layer, as we don't want to predict a word that doesn't belong to the sentence.
-The result of argmax is the index of the maximum element of the input.

-Note that we do not use argmax layer during the training.
-The vector of probabilities is directly passed to the loss function of Keras ([categorical_crossentropy](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/train.py#L46)).
-We use argmax in [predict.py only](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/predict.py#L36).

 #### Slice layer